Why Classical Education Needs a Health Companion

 In the classical tradition, the liberal arts were the disciplines of freedom—those that equipped a person to govern himself and serve the common good.
 Today, we add to this tradition by proposing a ninth liberal art: health formation.
 Not health information.
 Not wellness trends.
 But true formation in how to live as a Christian in the body you’ve been given.

-Students using the Vitae curriculum encounter one part of the body each week, along with its moral, theological, and scriptural implications.
+Students using the Quintivium curriculum encounter one part of the body each week, along with its moral, theological, and scriptural implications.
 They learn that the hands are for blessing, the heart for sacrifice, the feet for mission.
 They memorize anatomy not as trivia, but as testimony.
 Movement becomes a liturgy.
 Stillness becomes a prayer.

 How This Changes the Game

 Imagine a high schooler who understands not just reproductive anatomy, but the theology of fertility.
 A middle schooler who sees nutrition as an act of gratitude, not control.
 A kindergartener who knows that his body is good—even before the world has a chance to confuse him.
 That’s the vision.
 That’s what we’re building.
-And that’s why classical education needs Vitae.
+And that’s why classical education needs Vitae Catholica.